The best exercises for kids with cerebral palsy are the ones that your kid will actually want to do.

 It can be characterized by stiff movements, poor posture, and difficulties with balance and coordination.

-Therefore, exercise is necessary to help lengthen tight muscles, increase range of motion, and improve overall mobility.
+Therefore, exercise is necessary to help lengthen tight muscles, increase range of motion and coordination, and improve overall mobility.

 Due to their impaired movements, children with cerebral palsy tend to be less physically active, which increases their chances of developing health problems.